AweSim-OSC/awesim-connect/README.md

 [Download Latest Build](https://apps.awesim.org/assets/wiag/connect/latest/AweSimConnect.exe)

-#### Save the file to a folder of your choice
+#### Use "Save" or "Save As" to save this file to a folder of your choice

-When you first run AweSim Connect, an temporary folder with four additional files will be added to this folder.
+When you first run AweSim Connect, a temporary folder with four additional files will be added to this folder.
 These are required for proper functionality of the application.
 Please ensure that these files are permitted by your IT administrator.

 * `plink.exe` is the command-line version of PuTTY and is used by the application to create the secure connection to AweSim resources. (version 0.65)
 * `putty.exe` the GUI application of PuTTY is used to provide terminal emulation remote console connections to AweSim resources. (version 0.65)